-As ex-president, Bush receives $1,098,000 per year.
-That includes $198,000 for staff, and $214,000 in pension and related benefits.
-He receives $10,000 for travel, $434,000 for office space, and $242,000 for other costs.
+As ex-president, Bush receives about $1.15 million in FY 2021.
+That includes $206,000 for staff, and $231,000 in pension benefits.
+He receives $8,000 for travel, $500,000 for office space, and thousands more for other costs.

 The Dodd-Frank Wall Street Reform Act improved banking regulation.
-The Affordable Care Act. expanded health insurance and Medicaid.
+The Affordable Care Act expanded health insurance and Medicaid.
 Obama received the Nobel Peace Prize for his work in international diplomacy.

 Obama's administration finalized a nuclear agreement with Iran and the International Climate Agreement.
 He enacted the Clean Power Plan in 2015.
 His team negotiated the Trans-Pacific Partnership and the Transatlantic Trade and Investment Partnership, but they weren't finalized.

 Trump's policies follow economic nationalism.
-He renegotiated NAFTA.
-He started a trade war by imposing tariffs on imports.
+He renegotiated NAFTA and started a trade war by imposing tariffs on imports.
 He withdrew the United States from the Iran nuclear deal and the Trans-Pacific Partnership.
 Trump's immigration policies focus on blocking illegal immigration.
 A crucial part of Trump's plan is to build a wall along the 2,000-mile U.S. border with Mexico.
 He also announced the U.S. withdrawal from the Paris Climate Agreement.

 Trump signed the Tax Cuts and Jobs Act to cut income and corporate taxes.
 It also repeals the Affordable Care Act's tax penalties for those who don't get insurance.
 As a result, Trump has weakened Obamacare even without repealing and replacing it.